ucsb-cs24-s18/ucsb-cs24-s18.github.io/_lab/lab02.md

 (gdb)
 ```

-Ah!
 Looks like the culprit is line 19 of buggyGPA.cpp.
 That's the line of code
 that resulted in the chain of events leading up to the crash.
 Use the list command to examine the code around line 19 of buggyGPA.cpp